MrDanii/products-store-launcher/README.md

 3. Run command: `git submodule update --init --recursive` to build submodule folders
 4. Run command: `docker compose up --build`

+__*Note*__: when you execute `docker compose up --build` a folder "postgres-data" is created inside git submodule "products-store-ms" (this mantains database configuration and data)
+In case you need to change database configuration, don't forget to delete that folder to force the container to change Database server to take the new configuration.

 ## Production Launcher

 1. Clone Project Repository
 2. Change branch to (cloud-build) branch
 3. Run command: `docker compose -f docker-compose.prod.yml --env-file .env.prod up --build` to run production version of docker compose.

 __*Note*__: if your didn't create ".env.prod" file only run `docker compose -f docker-compose.prod.yml up --build`

 #### Quick View on prisma schema and Entity Relation Diagram

-- Database was made with prisma, you can see table definition on __schema.prisma__ file on products-store-ms git submodule. to change table or fields it's necesarry generate respective migration
+- Database was made with prisma, you can see table definition on __schema.prisma__ file on products-store-ms git submodule. to change table or fields it's necesarry generate respective migration.
+- You can see more info on the "README.md" inside git submodule "products-store-ms"

 <p align="center">
   <a href="https://github.com/MrDanii/products-store-launcher" target="blank"><img src="https://res.cloudinary.com/dbrepifea/image/upload/v1730060660/er-database_ijmgni.png" width="100%" alt="Nest Logo" /></a>